TrevorShelby/Mao-Online/protocol.md

 ##The `talk` Action
+The `talk` action lets the client send a chat message.
 ```JSON
 {
 	"name": "talk",
 	"args": "whatever you want to say"
 }
 ```
-The `talk` action lets the client send a chat message.
+`args` is what the client says.

 ##The `moveCard` Action
+The `moveCard` action lets the client to move a card from one place to another.
+It is only available during play.
 ```JSON
 {
 	"name": "moveCard",